Roy came to live with us on 7 Feb 2004. We lost him on 22 Feb 2014.

 He was clever.
 Although he could not ring our door bell when he wanted to come in, he figured out that he could get our attention by scratching at the screen on the window near the kitchen window.

-He used up three of his nine lives while living with us.
+He used up at least three of his nine lives while living with us.
 First, one morning in November 2004

 CJ brought him downstairs, and said that he was drooling and his head was cocked to the right.